cul/ac-academiccommons/README.md

    rake jetty:start
    ```

 7. Start your local solr instance with a development core.
+(Leave this command running in the background)
    ```
    solr_wrapper
    ```